shafinkausar/Summer_Internship_Project_Linux_World/README.md

 Automate the conversion of audio files to text using AWS Transcribe.
 Trigger the process by uploading an audio file to S3.

-5. Python and MongoDB Integration
+5. Python Integration

-Connect Python to AWS MongoDB service using AWS Lambda.
+Connect Python to AWS service using AWS Lambda.

 6. Upload Objects to S3